victorwamwea/30-Day-Terraform-challenge-/Day23/README.md

 ## Checklist

-- [ ] I have watched the remaining videos in Section 13 and started Section 14 of the Udemy course.
+- [ ] I have completed the required hands-on labs
 - [ ] I have reviewed the Terraform Associate Certification documentation.
 - [ ] I have created a study plan for the exam based on the Terraform exam objectives.
 - [ ] I have written and published a blog post about today's exam preparation.
 - [ ] I have made a social media post about today's exam preparation.
 - [ ] I have created a `day23-update-your-github-username.md` file with details on the key concepts reviewed and my study plan.
 - [ ] I have created a pull request with all the required details.